 There have been several changes that affect comparability of incidence rates from year to year.
 The North American Industry Classification System replaced the Standard Industrial Classification system beginning with the 2003 survey of occupational injuries and illnesses.
-Revisions to the Occupational Safety and Health Administration’s occupational injury and illness recordkeeping requirements went into effect in 2002.
+Revisions to OSHA’s occupational injury and illness recordkeeping requirements went into effect in 2002.
 Beginning with 1992, BLS revised its annual survey to include only nonfatal cases and stopped publishing the incidence rate of lost workdays.

 - Data Table